 CARLI: It depends on the symptoms you experience as a result of your pelvic floor.
 From a sexual perspective, if you’re experiencing a stronger orgasm, or feeling like there’s less of an urge to pee before or after sex, if you’re able to feel more during sex, then you can maybe feel those changes.
 The most common one that I see is when a woman has increased core and pelvic floor strength, and has a stronger orgasm as a result of it.

-DR. AMY: It can take up to 6-8 weeks of consistent exercise to build muscle, but you may feel changes within a week or two of starting pelvic floor strengthening.
+DR. AMY: It can take up to 6-8 weeks of consistent pelvic floor exercise to build muscle, but you may feel changes within a week or two of starting pelvic floor strengthening.
 The most important goal early on is to be able to understand and feel what you are doing so that you can do it correctly.
 Building a strong mind-body connection with your pelvic floor can help you engage these muscles correctly during larger body movements, but that takes practice.
 Starting by practicing isolated pelvic floor contractions while lying or sitting still helps build this connection and awareness.
 This can help you in situations where you might need some extra help from your pelvic floor, like coughing, sneezing or lifting.
 If you do these things mindfully and functionally, your body may eventually learn to do it automatically.

 You might notice your pelvic floor getting stronger and more flexible with improved incontinence, less heavy feeling in the perineum or vagina, easier bowel movements and better sensory awareness during sex.
 Pelvic floor strength can gradually increase over a long period of time, but smaller wins can come with immediate changes to your movements.